Koko's Mac II: A Preliminary Report

 selections and records them in a pair of archival data files - the Subject

-Archive file and the Researcher Archive file - for subsequent linguistic and
+Archive file and the Researcher Archive file - for subsequent linguistic

 behavioral analyses.
 Every utterance (button press) made by Koko is separately